 Will your second pregnancy be different from your first?
 Find out what to expect.

 Every pregnancy is unique.
 If your first pregnancy was difficult, you may feel nervous about the second.
-However, your second pregnancy will not necessarily be the same as the first.
+However, your second pregnancy may not be the same as the first.
+Some women find that their second pregnancy helps reconcile them with this stage of life, because they feel so good.
+Conversely, it is possible to have a great first pregnancy and struggle during the second.

 Are second pregnancies more tiring?

 Women generally experience more fatigue during their second pregnancy.
-It makes sense: you already have a child, and you need to take care of them.
-Don’t hesitate to ask your partner and others for help.
+It makes sense: You already have a child, and you need to take care of them.
+If you feel tired, don’t hesitate to ask your partner, friends, and family for help.
 They can take certain tasks off your plate.

 “Will I love my second child as much as my first?”

-It’s common (and normal!) for parents to wonder whether they’ll love their second child as much their first and whether they’ll be able to give them the same amount of attention.
-It’s true that you will probably have less time and energy.
-But don’t worry, you’ll have just as much love to give!
+It’s common (and normal!) for parents to wonder whether they’ll love their second child as much as their first and whether they’ll be able to give them the same amount of attention.
+You’ll probably have less time and energy to devote to your new baby than you did the first time around, but don’t worry, you’ll have just as much love to give!

-Plus, your second child will benefit from having an older sibling as a role model.
+Plus, your second child will have an advantage that your first didn’t have: they’ll have an older sibling as a role model.
 Their interactions with each other and the attention your baby receives from your eldest will be stimulating and rewarding.

 Preparing your older child for the baby’s arrival

 - Tell them about when they were born.
 Show them pictures of you when you were pregnant with them and bring out their baby pictures.
-It’s also important to reassure your child that you’ll love them just as much when the baby arrives.
+Reassure your child that you’ll love them just as much when the baby arrives.

 - Involve your child in the preparations.
 This will make them feel important and useful.
 For example, let them choose pyjamas or a stuffed animal for the baby.
 They could also make a drawing to put in the baby’s room.